 join our virtual storytelling circles

 Currently, there are no places available.
-In winter 2022, we start a circle for people with links to Norwegian landscapes.
+In February 2022, we start a circle for people with links to Belgian (in English and Flemish) and Norwegian (only in English) landscapes.
+Contact us if you want to hear more.